ciccons/TRIUMF-BDNE-Chart/README.txt

 Set-Up Instructions
 ----------------------

 This program was written in Python using Python 2.7.
-Please Have Python 2.7 installed in order to run this program.
-A version tested to run in the Python 3x series will possibly be made in the future.
+Two versions of the source code have been made available and will be updated if need be to maintain working status.
+The Py2 version should run with a Python 2.x installation.
+The Py3 version should run with a Python 3.x installation.

 This program should run on any operating system (Windows, Unix, etc.).